Library

 • Bladder stones are rock-like formations of minerals that develop in the urinary bladder.
 The most common signs in dogs are bloody urine and straining to urinate.
 Bladder stones can develop within a few weeks, or they may take months to form.
 Most are visible on X-rays or an ultrasonic bladder examination.
 There are three main treatment options for bladder stones: surgical removal, non-surgical removal by urohydropropulsion, or dietary dissolution.
 Prevention is possible in some cases, depending on the chemical composition of the stones.

 • Dogs appear to be more susceptible to blastomycosis than many other species.
-The blastomycosis fungus seems to target the respiratory tract, although it may spread throughout the entire body.
+The blastomycosis fungus targets the respiratory tract, although it may spread throughout the entire body.
 Cytology and/or histopathology are required to diagnose blastomycosis conclusively.
-Itraconazole is the preferred drug of treatment for most dogs.
-Prognosis is good for many cases of blastomycosis infection with recovery rates between 50-75%.

 • Blepharitis (inflammation of the eyelid) can affect one or both eyes.
 The affected eyelid will usually be red, swollen, and itchy.
 Any condition that can cause irritation of the eyelids can lead to blepharitis.
 The numerous potential causes of this condition, along with the clinical signs, diagnosis, treatment, and prognosis are outlined in this handout.